Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Soreness or pain in the mouth that persists

-See your dental professional about any sore or pain in the mouth that doesn`t go away in 3 weeks.
+See your dental professional about any sore or pain in the mouth that doesn`t go away within 2 weeks.
 He or she will ask questions about your medical and dental history.
 Your entire mouth, including your lips and teeth, will be checked.
 A biopsy or other tests may also be done.

 A biopsy is the best way to find out if a lesion is precancerous or cancerous.
 During a biopsy, the area around the lesion will be numbed.
 A part of the lesion will then be removed and sent to a lab to be examined under a microscope.

 Some other tests may be helpful in making the diagnosis.
 They include:

 Staining.
 The area in your mouth around the lesion may be stained with a special dye.
 The dye binds to cancerous cells, staining only these cells.
 After a few hours, the color from the dye will disappear.

 Cytology.
 Your dental professional may scrape the surface of the lesion to obtain cells.
 The cells are then sent to a lab, where they are examined for cancer.

 Your treatment will depend on the nature of the oral lesion.
 Your dental or medical professional can tell you about types of treatment.
 This may include surgery, radiation therapy, or chemotherapy.
 Or a combination of surgery, radiation, and chemotherapy may be used to treat advanced cases of oral cancer.